ShahedSabab/News-Classification-LSTM/README.md

 # Performance

-Check accuracy.png and loss_function.png for performance analysis.
+Check accuracy.png and loss_function.png for the performance analysis.